Ossemsley

 Ossemsley is an extended hamlet in the New Forest National Park of Hampshire, England.
 It lies close to the village of Bashley.
 The nearest town is New Milton, which lies approximately 1.7 miles (2.4 km) to the south.

 History

+Ossemsley

 The name Ossemsley probably means "Osmund's wood/clearing".
 An estate called "Oselei" appears twice in the Domesday Book, but it is listed with places in the Boldre area, so it is thought unlikely to refer to Ossemsley.
 In 1670 Thomas Stevens is known to have been in possession of "Osmondsley".